Cataracts, Surgery, and Chronic Dry Eye

 While cataracts normally get cloudier with age, sometimes, a cataract can form earlier if you have diabetes, use steroids, or a history of eye injury or eye surgery.
 Cataracts can occur in 1 or both eyes, and sometimes 1 cataract may be more advanced than the other.4

 Cataract surgery involves removing the cloudy lens inside the eye and replacing it with a clear artificial lens that stays inside the eye for the rest of your life.
-Some people who undergo cataract surgery can develop dry eyes, or existing dry eye symptoms may worsen following surgery.
+Those undergoing the procedure may wonder: does cataract surgery cause dry eyes?
+The answer is that some people can develop dry eyes, or existing dry eye symptoms may worsen following surgery.
 The reasons for this include:5,6

 - The surgery requires an incision (surgical cut) to the surface of the eye